lgblgblgb/xep128/README.md

 to be able to test softwares if it works with Z180 too (not using Z80 undocumented features).

+For normal Z80, one can select the good old NMOS, or the CMOS emulation.

 # Known problems

 There are many!
 I repeat myself: Xep128 is not a generic, or good emulator for